diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 #figure(
   // TODO
   rect(fill: red, height: 10em, lorem(5)),
-  caption: [
-    Analysis pipeline for each entry in the dataset using #TheTool.
+  caption: [Analysis pipeline for each entry in the dataset using #TheTool], ) <fg:tool-flowchart>
-  ],
-) <fg:tool-flowchart>

 The architecture of the tool can be divided into three major steps: